Dear Playground Patron of the Adult Persuasion,

 We enjoy being actively involved in our children’s lives and do not want to shirk the responsibility of raising them.

 2. Don’t assume we are unemployed or unemployable

-Since the majority of modern households contain two working parents, it’s likely that dad came to the park today because mom is working and he has time off.
+Since the majority of modern households contain two working parents, dad likely came to the park today because mom is working and he has time off.
 Shift work, gig economy jobs, telecommuting, seasonal contracts, alternating parental work schedules — the trend for this is clear: Today’s working dads today trade off more primary caregiver hours with their partners.

 3. If we are stay-at-home dads, it is probably by choice

 For the most part, men who become primary caregivers today want to be the primary caregiver.
 He made a conscious decision – along with his partner – to take that role for a reason: financial or otherwise.
 The “he can’t even get a job” dad stereotype is outdated and incorrect (see No. 2).

 4. Playground dads aren’t looking for a hookup

 Like most playground moms, playground dads have kids because we are already in committed relationships.
 We are not at the park on a Tuesday morning to find a date.
 We’re here to escape the house while the sun is shining, and let the kids burn off some energy.
 Yes, some playground dads are divorced or single, but that number is actually lower than in the general population.
 Call it the modern father factor: Capable dads who want to raise kids aren’t hitting the singles bars after work or the playgrounds while parenting.

 5. We are tired

 6. There’s a reason we aren’t looking our best today